The Catholic Miscellany: U.S. Catholic Miscellany

+Bishop England wrote most of the articles, signing them either "+John, Bishop of Charleston" or using a nom de plume such as "Curiosity" when the piece was not official church teaching.
+The bishop's work was editorialized throughout the paper.
+Some of his explanatory articles ran for as many as 20 installments.
+A public confrontation over the policies of the Charleston Orphan House was published in the U.S. Catholic Miscellany in 1825, after Bishop England was denied permission to catechize children residing in Charleston's Orphan House.
+England expressed concern that the rotational policies of the Orphan House violated orphan's religious rights and used the paper to ask, “What would you think of a proposal on my part requiring you to give up the religious instruction of the children of Protestants to Roman Catholics?"
+The manager of the Orphan House's response was also published in the paper.
+Unmoved by the Orphan House's response, England later raised funds to establish Charleston's first Catholic orphanage in 1841.

 Towards the end of England's episcopate, editors and writers had assumed many of the writing duties.
 When the bishop died in 1842, The Miscellany reported under the headline "Death of the Bishop": "Our beloved Bishop is no more!
 After a long and distressing illness, he expired last Monday morning at ten minutes past 5 o'clock, in the 56th year of his age, and 22nd of his Episcopate.

-We cannot give expression to the feelings of our heart, overwhelmed with grief at this irreparable calamity."
+"We cannot give expression to the feelings of our heart, overwhelmed with grief at this irreparable calamity."
 By then there were 1,500,000 Catholics in the nation and other Catholic publications had started.
 Bishop Ignatius A. Reynolds continued the United States Catholic Miscellany as a regional newspaper when he was appointed bishop of the Diocese of Charleston in 1844.

 His editor was Father Patrick N. Lynch, who was destined to succeed him as bishop in 1858.

 Soon after Lynch was installed, South Carolina seceded from the Union in 1860 and The Miscellany changed its name to reflect its secessionist viewpoint.
 The banner of the December 29 edition appeared as Catholic Miscellany.
 Starting with the first issue of 1861, the paper was called Charleston Catholic Miscellany.

 The American Catholic Historical Society credited the title change to the paper's smaller range, noting that Georgia had become its own diocese in 1850, but the editor, Father James Corcoran, wrote that he could no longer tolerate "those two obnoxious words (i.e.: United States), which being henceforth without truth of meaning would ill become the title of the paper."